Botanical name – Whitania somnifera

 Parts used – Roots, Leaves.

-Common Uses – Ashwagandha strengthens immune system, it has antioxidant, rejuvenating, abortifacient, antibiotic, aphrodisiac, astringent, anti-inflammatory, anti-anxiety, anti-tumor, immune-modulating, diuretic, narcotic, sedative and tonic properties.
+Common Uses – Ashwagandha strengthens the immune system, it has antioxidant, rejuvenating, abortifacient, antibiotic, aphrodisiac, astringent, anti-inflammatory, anti-anxiety, anti-tumor, immune-modulating, diuretic, narcotic, sedative, and tonic properties.
 It is used to cure arthritis, anxiety, and trouble sleeping (insomnia), tumors, tuberculosis, asthma, leucoderma, bronchitis, backache, fibromyalgia, menstrual problems, hiccups, and chronic liver disease.
-Ashwagandha is used as an “adaptogen” to help the body cope with daily stress, and as a general tonic.
-It is also used as brain tonic, memory enhancer and for improving thinking ability, to decrease pain and swelling (inflammation), and it is a excellent rejuvenator for preventing effects of aging.
+Ashwagandha is used as an “adaptogen” to help the body cope with daily stress and as a general tonic.
+It is also used as a brain tonic, memory enhancer, and for improving thinking ability, to decrease pain and swelling (inflammation), and it is an excellent rejuvenator for preventing the effects of aging.
 It is used for fertility problems in men and women and to increase sexual desire.
 Ashwagandha is applied to the skin for treating wounds, backache, and one-sided paralysis (hemiplegia).

-Products description – It is a main ingredient in Vajikaran Yog Capsule, Rasayana Yog, Chyavanprash, Rasayana Tea, Vajikaran (Aphrodisiac) Tea, Chintahar (Stress Alleviation) Tea, Ayushkar Bone heal Vati, Ayushkar Sandhi Care Vati, Saraswat Churna, Mahanarayan Oil, Ashwagandha Tablets and Powder.
+Product description – It is the main ingredient in Vajikaran Yog Capsule, Rasayana Yog, Chyavanprash, Rasayana Tea, Vajikaran (Aphrodisiac) Tea, Chintahar (Stress Alleviation) Tea, Ayushkar Bone heal Vati, Ayushkar Sandhi Care Vati, Saraswat Churna, Mahanarayan Oil, Ashwagandha Tablets and Powder.